Wilhelm Florin: Nazi years

-After the Nazi seizure of power in January 1933, Florin participated at the (illegal) Central Committee meeting of the German Communist Party, held on 7 February in the Sport House guest house at Ziegenhals, just outside Berlin on its south-eastern side.
+After the Nazi seizure of power in January 1933, Florin participated at the (illegal) Central Committee meeting of the KPD, held on 7 February in the Sporthaus Ziegenhals at Ziegenhals, just outside Berlin on its south-eastern side.
 This was the last meeting to be addressed by the party leader, Ernst Thälmann, before his arrest by the Gestapo.

-The Reichstag fire took place at the end of February, and Wilhelm Florin went underground before emigrating to the Soviet Union via Paris, which at this time was a destination of choice for many German Communist party members fearful for their lives and liberty if they remained in Germany.
+The Reichstag fire took place at the end of February, and Wilhelm Florin went underground before emigrating to the Soviet Union via Paris, which at this time was a destination of choice for many KPD members fearful for their lives and liberty if they remained in Germany.
 In the intensive party disputes that followed Hitler's take over, Florin initially sided with what was defined as the "extreme left" wing of the KPD, along with Hermann Schubert, Franz Dahlem and Fritz Schulte, but Florin, like others, very soon realigned his position to that of Walter Ulbricht and Wilhelm Pieck.

 Exile and death

+Members of the Executive Committee of the Comintern at the 7th World Congress, 1935.

+Seated (L-R): Georgi Dimitrov, Palmiro Togliatti, Wilhelm Florin, Wang Ming.

+Standing: Otto Kuusinen, Dmitry Manuilsky, Klement Gottwald, Wilhelm Pieck.

-At the 1935 Communist International (Comintern) Florin was a member both of the organisation's executive committee and of its International Control Commission, positions he retained until the Comintern itself was unceremoniously dissolved in 1943.
+At the 7th World Congress of the Comintern in 1935 Florin was a member both of the organisation's executive committee and of its International Control Commission, positions he retained until the Comintern itself was unceremoniously dissolved in 1943.
 From 1943 till his death Wilhelm Florin was an active founding member of the Moscow-based National Committee for a Free Germany.